 • The use of customs annotation

-23. When are the unit tests concerning Junit written in the development cycle?
+23. When are the Junit unit tests written in the development cycle?

 The unit tests are written before the development of the application.
-This is the case because through writing the check before coding, it would assist the coders to write error free type codes that then boost the viability of the form.
+This is the case because writing the check before coding can assist the coders to write error-free codes that then boost the viability of the form.

-24. Discuss the variety of Junit classes and make a list of them.
+24. Discuss and list the variety of Junit classes.

-These are some of the essential classes, which are utilized in testing, and writing of the JUnits.
+There are several essential classes used in both the testing and writing writing processes of JUnits.
 The list of the significant test classes include:

-25. What are some of main fixtures within Junit?
+25. What are some of the main features of Junit?

 • Junit classes